Metropolis of Ephesus: Past monuments

 In Ephesus and the surrounding area a considerable number of monasteries were founded most probably already from the early Byzantine period.
 Later, in the 11th century, a new monastic community was created north of the city, which consisted of several monasteries, known as Mount Galesios.
 Among these monasteries, three were founded by Osios Lazaros: the Monastery of Saint Saviour, the Theotokos and of the Resurrection.

 According to Christian traditions, Ephesus was the burial place of several Christian saints and martyrs.
 Saint Timothy was martyred on Pion Hill, today's Panayır dağ.

 Others said to be buried there include Philip the Evangelist, Saint Hermione, Mary Magdalene, Paul of Thebes, Aristobulus and the martyrs Adauctus and his daughter Callisthene.
 However, no monuments related with any of the above saints, have been excavated yet in Panayır dağ.
 According to a 12th-century account, the pilgrims could worship the relics of 300 holy persons, like that of Saint Alexander and Mary Magdalene.
-Another significant pilgrim site was the cave of the Seven Sleeping Children.
+Another significant pilgrim site was the cave of the Seven Sleepers.
 Due to the holiness of the place, several notables during the medieval period, expressed their will to be buried near the cave.
 During this period, a complex of chapels, mausoleums and tombs was erected next to the site.